scottieinor/myvim/README.md

 - `-e|--edit`
     - Allow you to edit the list of files to be archived and the environment variables to apply
+- `--hard`
+    - Make the imported environment permanent in your ~/.vimrc
 - `-j`
     - Use bzip2 instead of gzip
 - `--exclude PATTERN`